Marine Corps boot camp is specially designed to mentally break down recruits before allowing them to earn the prestigious title of U.S. Marine.

 Drill instructors aren’t patient or gentle with their recruits because they don’t have to be.
 In fact, if a recruit isn’t moving at “double-time” — they’re freakin’ wrong.

-6. “If we are too mean, let us know and we’ll tone it down for you.”
+2. “If we are too mean, let us know and we’ll tone it down for you.”
+That’s not what the Marines are for?

 Marines pride themselves on finishing every job.
 Instilling that no-fail mindset into young recruits is critical.